-- 2) That the proposed development would be of an equal or higher quality with regard to appearance, site design, compatibility with the adjacent area, landscaping, and provision of amenities that would result under the existing development standards.
+- 2. That the proposed development would be of an equal or higher quality with regard to appearance, site design, compatibility with the adjacent area, landscaping, and provision of amenities that would result under the existing development standards.
 Consistent.
 The proposed development would be of a higher quality than required by the underlying existing zoning.
 Quality, appearance, or provision for amenities of the development are not regulated by the underlying zoning district.
 PDO extends the City's discretion in assuring a higher quality development and compatibility with the surrounding area through the negotiated process and development is governed by a Development Agreement between the City and the developer.
 The applicant's proposal provides for distinctive architectural features consistent with established Design Guidelines for PDO.
 In addition to providing new housing opportunities for the area, the Project includes extended sidewalks, upgraded landscaping, shade trees and on-street parking and a commercial component which will provide a variety of convenience uses to the area and encourage pedestrian traffic.
-A play area, bike storage and vehicle charging stations, are also proposed throughout the development. - 3) That PDO would allow a more innovative design than would be possible under the development standards of the existing zoning district and development regulations.
+A play area, bike storage and vehicle charging stations, are also proposed throughout the development. - 3.
+That PDO would allow a more innovative design than would be possible under the development standards of the existing zoning district and development regulations.
 Consistent.
 PDO zoning will allow more flexibility in the development's design by allowing for amenities that will enhance the development, such as, wider sidewalks, a tot-lot play area and doggie park.
-Strict adherence to the underlying Zoning Code regulations without the flexibility provided for in PDO's would not have permitted such amenities. - 4) That the proposed development would promote the public interest, including, if appropriate, the provision of open space and amenities available for public use.
+Strict adherence to the underlying Zoning Code regulations without the flexibility provided for in PDO's would not have permitted such amenities.

+- 4. That the proposed development would promote the public interest, including, if appropriate, the provision of open space and amenities available for public use.
 Consistent.
-The proposed development provides for a mix of uses, residential, retail, office space, sitting areas and other amenities, commercial uses that will promote the public interest and enhance area residents' and the City's needs. - 5) That mixed commercial and residential development proposals would be well planned, in an integrated design that would encourage use of mass transportation, pedestrian and bicycling modes of transportation.
+The proposed development provides for a mix of uses, residential, retail, office space, sitting areas and other amenities, commercial uses that will promote the public interest and enhance area residents' and the City's needs. - 5.
+That mixed commercial and residential development proposals would be well planned, in an integrated design that would encourage use of mass transportation, pedestrian and bicycling modes of transportation.

 Consistent.
 The proposed development has been designed to provide residents' with easy accessibility to open space and recreational areas within the development.
-Additionally, public sidewalks 6 to 10 feet in width, (wider than the minimum of 5 feet) are - easy accessibility to open space and recreational areas within the development.
 Additionally, public sidewalks 6 to 10 feet in width, (wider than the minimum of 5 feet) are planned outside the development to facilitate pedestrian, bicycling, and access to mass transportation systems to nearby major roadways.
-In addition, a total of 30 bicycle storage spaces are proposed for the project. - 6) That it would be more appropriate for a proposed project to be developed under PDO development standards and procedures than the existing zoning district development standards, and development review and variance procedures, when the criteria mentioned in this subsection are considered. - Consistent.
+In addition, a total of 30 bicycle storage spaces and 8 electric vehicle charging stations are proposed for the project.

+6. That it would be more appropriate for a proposed project to be developed under PDO development standards and procedures than the existing zoning district development standards, and development review and variance procedures, when the criteria mentioned in this subsection are considered.

+Consistent.
 It is more appropriate to evaluate the proposed Project as an overall development plan under PDO than adhering to the specific Code criteria of the underlying zoning district.
 PDO zoning provides the flexibility to determine the appropriateness of a code modification based on the suitability to the specific site than the variances process.
 Adherence to the strict review criteria for variance of Section 32-965 is not applicable with PDO zoning.
-Such modifications can be determined to have no significant impact on the actual development and neighboring properties, or that it may actually enhance the proposal through the negotiated process.
+Such modifications can be determined to have no significant impact on the actual development and neighboring properties or that it may actually enhance the proposal through the negotiated process.

-Right-of-Way Vacation Application (Planning and Zoning Board action is not required for this item.)
+Right-of-Way Vacation Application